 - Loss of physical comforts and services

 - Loss of moral guidance, comfort, and support to the deceased person’s children

 The Pennsylvania wrongful death statute includes a survival action.
 This allows survivors to pursue a personal injury claim that the deceased would have been able to make, had he or she lived.
 Proceeds from the wrongful death and survival actions are distributed differently.
 Attorney Richard Stoloff can explain the details to you.

 Do not delay in contacting an attorney.
-In both states, you only have two years from the date of your family member’s death to file a wrongful death claim.
+In both New Jersey and Pennsylvania, you only have two years from the date of your family member’s death to file a wrongful death claim.

 Wrongful death claims can be legally complicated.
 Our legal team is meticulous about getting all the details right.
 You can rely on us to handle even the most complex case.

 To arrange a free initial consultation, please contact us online.
-You can call our Linwood, New Jersey, office at 609-601-2233.
+You can call our Linwood, New Jersey office at 609-957-6810.
 To reach our office in downtown Philadelphia office, call 215-988-9800.
 We look forward to hearing from you.